filippobistaffa/CFSS/README.md

-# An algorithm to compute the optimal coalition structure restricted by a graph
+# A branch-and-bound algorithm that solves Graph-Constrained Coalition Formation